plewczynski/looper/README.md

 when using the command line.
 The input file has the advantage that one can specify the actual weight of the particular structure on each line and build up a complex structure as a result of specific information entered.
-It should be remembered that the program doesn't think, so the user is responsible for inputting information that makes sense.
+Whereas the program comes with a few very simple error checks, it should be remembered that the program **doesn't replace the job of thinking**.
+Therefore, the user is responsible for inputting information that makes sense.

 For more information on how to run the program, please run

     > my_generation.py -h

-### How to run the SimRNA packages to obtain 3D structures from Chreval outputs? ###
+### How to run the SimRNA package to obtain 3D structures from Chreval outputs? ###

 You must download the executable version of `SimRNA` from the following website